Tag: cytisine

 If you are looking for an effective nicotine-free treatment to help you quit smoking, you may have heard about cytisine.
-Although it has only recently been recognized in countries such as the United Kingdom and North America, this plant-derived substance has been used successfully for decades by millions of people in Central and Eastern Europe, making it one of the oldest and most reliable ways to quit smoking
+Although it has only recently been recognized in countries such as the United Kingdom and North America, this plant-derived substance has been used successfully for decades by millions of people in Central and Eastern Europe, making it one of the oldest and most reliable ways to quit smoking.
+It was recently added to WHO’s list of essenial medicines.

 What Is Cytisine?